Copper Range 29: Preservation

-In 1967, businessman Clinton Jones created a non-profit group called the Keweenaw Central Railroad with the intention to operate steam-powered excursion trains over the Copper Range's mainline.
+In 1967, businessman Clint Jones created a non-profit group called the Keweenaw Central Railroad with the intention to operate steam-powered excursion trains over the Copper Range's mainline.
 In June of that year, the Keweenaw Central purchased No. 29 from the Copper Range, and they briefly repaired the locomotive at the Houghton roundhouse before they moved it to their location in Calumet.
 No. 29 subsequently spent four years pulling 13-mile excursion trains on the Copper Range's mainline.
 After leaving Calumet, the locomotive would run over a steep 2% grade on St. Louis Hill, and then it would travel through the Top Rock Valley and across Bridge 30, a 350-foot long and 120-foot high steel bridge that lied over the waters of Douglas Houghton Creek, before the trip would end at Lake Linden.
 The locomotive would also pull Ex-Copper Range passenger car No. 60, which No. 29 had been pulling in revenue passenger service for years.
-The Keweenaw Central also owned Ex-Chicago and North Western R-1 class 4-6-0 "Ten-wheeler" No. 175 to serve as a running mate and an emergency backup for No. 29, but its restoration there was never finished.
-In the fall of 1970, No. 29 had suffered some boiler problems, and it was temporarily removed from service to undergo some repairs to be ready for the 1971 operating season while an Ex-Chicago, Burlington and Quincy motor car was used as a temporary stand in.
+The Keweenaw Central also purchased Ex-Chicago and North Western R-1 class 4-6-0 "Ten-wheeler" No. 175 to either serve as a running mate or an emergency backup for No. 29, but its rebuild there was never finished.
+In the fall of 1970, No. 29 had suffered some boiler problems, and it was temporarily removed from service to undergo some repairs to be ready for the 1971 operating season.
 The locomotive's last excursion passenger train took place on October 10, 1971.
 The following year, the Copper Range Railroad was put up for abandonment after they declared bankruptcy.
 Their trackage was subsequently ripped up, and the Keweenaw Central was forced to remove their equipment from Calumet, including their locomotives.